Metrika-Group/rfbapp/README.md

 # rfbapp
-Repository to create FieldBook App templates for mobile data collection
+An R-package to create FieldBook App templates for mobile data collection